ChromiumOS Developer Guide

 instead of test

 .
-If building a test image, the password set using
+If building a test image, the password will be test0000

-allowing you to freely modify the root file system.
-The system is less secure
+freely modify the root file system.
+The system is less secure using this flag,

-pristine ChromiumOS-based image (closest to ChromeOS but not quite the same),
+ChromiumOS-based image (closest to ChromeOS but not quite the same), pass in

 rather than test